 - An opioid pain medication (my favorite is Tramadol, three times a day)

 If you give these medications to your dog consistently for a 5-7 day period of time, you will 100% know if your dog is dealing with any kind of pain.
 If they are, you will notice them being more active, more alert… and, in general, it will be clear that they simply “feel better.”

 The result of this “trial” will help both you and your veterinarian make a plan for your dog’s long-term pain management.

 Understand the Process of “Tweaking”

 Betsy James is a patient of mine whom I love dearly.
-She is a 13-year-old chocolate lab who I have been treating for many years now.
+She is a 13-year-old chocolate lab that I have been treating for many years now.
 She has some of the worst arthritis I have ever seen in a dog.
-In fact, it’s everywhere: in her knees, hips, back, elbows, and even her shoulders.
+It’s everywhere: in her knees, hips, back, elbows, and even her shoulders.
 But guess what?
 She is still trucking along with a smile on her face.
 Why?
 How?
 Well, the reality is, because of what l like to call “tweaking.”